JustinShenk/sensei/README.md

 ## Usage

-Sit in comfortable, upright position
+Sit in a comfortable, upright position
 Click 'Calibrate'

 You will receive notifications if you are too close.